section-engineering-education/engineering-education/how-to-validate-emails-in-flutter/index.md

 ### An Example in Flutter

 ### Brief explanation of what the project does
-When the user enters an input whether the email or the password.
-The email validator listens throughout if the data is valid with the help of the validator.
+When the user enters input, whether the email or the password, the email validator listens throughout if the data is valid with the help of the validator.

 - Step1.
 Create a new flutter project: open your terminal and type the following